 News » Page 26

-A look back at the Hollywood headlines that made history.
+A look back on the headlines that made Hollywood history.

 Sophia Eggleston, of Detroit, Michigan has filed a $300 million lawsuit claiming the show's central character Cookie, played by Taraji P. Henson, is so similar to her that creator Lee Daniels must have used her as his muse.

 The "Iron Man" star is once again Hollywood's highest paid man.

 The plan, which also mandates a shift to renewable energy from coal-fired electricity, is meant to put the U.S. in a strong position at international talks in Paris later this year on reaching a deal to curb global warming.